 We may issue senior debt securities, in one or more separate series of debt securities.
 We will issue senior debt securities under an indenture, dated as of August 1, 2014, among us, our former subsidiary guarantors party thereto and The Bank of New York Mellon Trust Company, N.A., as trustee, as supplemented by a supplemental indenture that we will enter into with the trustee to establish the form and terms of that series of senior debt securities.
-We refer to this indenture as the senior indenture that we will enter into with the trustee to establish the form and terms of that series of subordinated debt securities.
-We refer to this indenture as the subordinated indenture that we will enter into with the trustee to establish the form and terms of that series of subordinated debt securities.
+We refer to this indenture as the senior indenture.
+We may also issue subordinated debt securities under an indenture to be entered into between us and a trustee, as supplemented by a supplemental indenture that we will enter into with the trustee to establish the form and terms of that series of subordinated debt securities.
 We refer to this indenture as the subordinated indenture.
-We refer to the senior indenture as the subordinated indenture.
 We refer to the senior indenture and the subordinated indenture collectively as the indentures.
 The debt securities will be governed by the provisions of the related indenture and those made part of the indenture by reference to the Trust Indenture Act of 1939.